srl-labs/learn-srlinux/docs/get-started/cli.md

 ## Help

 When you first log into an unknown OS, you want to know what commands are available to you.
-In SR Linux, there are several contex-aware help commands and key bindings that can help you navigate the CLI.
+In SR Linux, there are several context-aware help commands and key bindings that can help you navigate the CLI.

 Hitting the <kbd>?</kbd> in the CLI will list all available **local** commands:
 <!-- --8<-- [start:local-in-running] -->